sombriks/sample-java-multi-artifact/README.md

 ## Dependencies

 - java 8
-- gradle 6
+- gradle 6.7

-Built and tested on Fedora 33 with java 8
+Built and tested on Fedora 33 with java 8.
+Both tools must be present at command line.

+One good way to manage java tools is <https://sdkman.io/>

-## how to run this sample
+## How to run this sample

 All you need to do is to build the projects by opening a terminal in the folder containing this README and use gradle: